Gomka/gomkaBot/README.md

 `robalada last`: Indicates the total ammount of robaladas and prints the last one added.

 `robalada num [int]`: Prints the nth robalada.

+`robalada bomb`: Dumps 5 robaladas in a row. (only one message to prevent spam)

 - if a message contains the word `robalada` and is not triggering the previous commands, the bot will print a random string from the robalada database.
 There is a 1/100 to get a shiny special robalada, stored in a different table in the database.